BPerezLamarque/ABDOMEN/README.md

 # Plotting outputs:

-You can now automatically plot the estimated variances and covariances ($R$), the ancestral microbiota composition ($Z_0$), as well as the ancestral microbiota composition in each node of the phylogeny:
+You can now automatically check the convergence of the chains and plot the estimated variances and covariances between microbial taxa ($R$), the ancestral microbiota composition ($Z_0$), as well as the ancestral microbiota composition in each node of the phylogeny:

 ```r